mwarman/nestjs-playground/docs/configuration-guide.md

 | ------------- | ------------------------------------------- | ------------- |
 | APP_PORT      | The port on which the application will run. | 3001          |
 | LOGGING_LEVEL | The logging level for the application.      | debug         |

+## Environment Variable Precedence in NestJS

+NestJS applications resolve environment variables using the following precedence order:

+1. **Process Environment (`process.env`)**: Values set in the running environment (e.g., via shell, Docker, CI/CD) override all others.
+2. **`.env` File**: Variables defined in the `.env` file in the project root are loaded at startup if not already set in `process.env`.
+3. **Default Values in Code**: If a variable is not set in either `process.env` or `.env`, the application may fall back to defaults defined in the code (e.g., in configuration service or module).

+**Note:**

+- If a variable is set in multiple places, the value from `process.env` takes precedence.
+- `.env.example` is only a template and is not loaded by the application.
+- For production deployments, environment variables should be set securely at the infrastructure level.

+For more details, see the [NestJS documentation on configuration](https://docs.nestjs.com/techniques/configuration).

 ### Example `.env` file